systemcatch/eiapy/README.md

 - Clean up main
 - Docstrings
 - Add a license
-- Link to EIA's terms and conditions
 - Docs on how to use code, api key, examples
-- Notes on api behaviour
+- Notes on api behaviour (part done)
 - Make a pip package, maybe use pipenv
 - Define python versions supported.
 3.5/3.6+?
 - Version numbering system